How to: Create an Add-In

 Whether your add-in uses a modal user interface (UI) or not.
 If it does not, it can be safely used with command-line builds.

-On the Choosing 'Help About' Information page, specify whether you want information about your add-in to be displayed in the Visual Studio About dialog box.
+On the Choosing 'Help About' Information page, specify whether you want information about your add-in to be displayed in the Visual Studio Help About window.
 If you do, add the information that you want to be displayed.

-Information that can be added to the Visual Studio About dialog box includes version number, support details, licensing data, and the like.
+Information that can be added to the Visual Studio Help About window includes version number, support details, licensing data, and the like.